Behavioral Interview Guidebook

 "Can you show me examples of projects I'd be working on and the technologies I will use?
 Will I be maintaining projects or building from scratch?"

 This question is useful to elucidate the exact kind of work you would be doing, as well as some of the technologies used.
-In general, having the opportunity to build products from grown up could be a better learning opportunity than doing small, incremental features.
+In general, having the opportunity to build products from ground up could be a better learning opportunity than doing small, incremental features.

 The types of technologies used could also be a criteria, as learning to use modern stacks (and having mentors proficient in that area) will likely be more beneficial to your career growth.